 A full breath with the exhalation longer than the inhalation also has significant impact on the processes of the abdominal cavity, where all of our main organs are located.
 As the diaphragm moves up and down, each of our abdominal organs moves also, sliding against one another, changing shape, tugging on its attachment tendons and fascia, and sloshing around any liquid or food it contains.
 These physical actions are crucial to the health of our organs, and thus to our quality of life.

-A colleague of mine emphasizes that “life is motion.”
 Since many of us spend too much time sitting, we don’t get the movement we need to promote optimal health, especially in our abdominal cavity.
 Sitting at a desk, table, or in a padded television chair undermines proper breathing by promoting a “hunched over” or compressed posture that pinches the abdomen.
 This compromised posture leads to an over reliance on getting our breath from the middle and upper parts of our lungs, using our diaphragm inefficiently, and costing us the health-producing movement of our key organs.
-It may sound odd to credit a regular pranayama practice with improving both digestion and elimination, but if you practice regularly, you will see that this is what happens.
+It might sound odd to credit a regular pranayama practice with improving both digestion and elimination, but if you practice regularly, you will see that this is what happens.

 When we practice full yogic breathing, we also increase the velocity of the fluids moving through all the tissues in our body, thus promoting an increase in nutrition to the cells, more efficient waste removal, and better immune defense.
 Scientists estimate that we have more than two gallons of fluid in our body that is not contained within our cells but around our blood vessels, organs, and cells.
 When the breath moves in and out, it produces alternating saturating and wringing effects on our tissues and this “interstitial fluid.”
 Similar to cleaning a dirty sponge in a sink, this action has a significant cleansing effect.